ARTISTxARTISAN/ARTISTXARTISAN/README.md

-## Hi there from the ARTISTXARTISAN TEAM 👋
+## Hi there from the ARTISTxARTISAN TEAM 👋

 <!--
 **ARTISTxARTISAN/ARTISTXARTISAN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on GitHub.